 AT&T-Time Warner deal may have easier path to approval

-This Wednesday, Feb.
-8, 2017, file photo shows the AT&T sign at a store in Hialeah, Fla.
 AT&T's $85 billion purchase of Time Warner may be getting an easier path to approval after the chief telecommunications regulator says it isn't likely to review the deal.
+Federal Communications Commission Chairman Ajit Pai is telling The Wall Street Journal that the agency likely won't be involved because of changes in the deal's structure.

 Add your comments below